gardener/gardener/docs/proposals/14-reversed-cluster-vpn.md

 The WireGuard endpoint on the seed is exposed via a load balancer.
 We propose to use [kubelink](https://github.com/mandelsoft/kubelink) to manage the WireGuard configuration/device on the seed.
 We consider the management of the WireGuard endpoint to be complex especially in error situations which is the reason for utilizing kubelink as there is already significant experience managing an endpoint.
 We propose moving kubelink to the Gardener org in case it is used by this proposal.

 Kubelink addresses three challenges managing WireGuard interfaces on cluster nodes.
-First, with WireGuard interfaces directly on the node (`hostNework=true`) the lifecycle of the interface is decoupled from the lifecycle of the pod that created it.
+First, with WireGuard interfaces directly on the node (`hostNetwork=true`) the lifecycle of the interface is decoupled from the lifecycle of the pod that created it.
 This means that there will have to be means of cleaning up the interfaces and its configuration in case the interface moves to a different node.
 Second, additional routing information must be distributed across the cluster.
 The WireGuard CIDR is unknown to the network implementation so additional routes must be distributed on all nodes of the cluster.
 Third, kubelink dynamincally configures the Wireguard interface with endpoints and their public keys.

 On the shoot, we create the keys and acquire the WireGuard IP in the standard secret generation.
 The data is added as a secret to the control plane and to the shootstate.
 The vpn shoot deployment is extended to include the WireGuard device setup inside the vpn shoot pod network.
 For certain infrastructures (AWS), we need a re-advertiser to resolve the seed WireGuard endpoint and evaluate whether the IP address changed.